day50-dev/Streamdown/README.md

 [links.webm](https://github.com/user-attachments/assets/a5f71791-7c58-4183-ad3b-309f470c08a3)

 ### As well as everything else...
-Here's the `Savebrace` feature with `screen-query` and `sd-picker` from [llmehelp](https://github.com/kristopolous/llmehelp).
+Here's the `Savebrace` feature with `screen-query` and `sq-picker` from [llmehelp](https://github.com/kristopolous/llmehelp).
 You can have an ongoing conversation in tmux with your terminal session.
 Then use popups and fzf to insert command or coding blocks all with a keystroke.

 This allows you to interactively debug  in a way that the agent doesn't just wander off doing silly things.